AdsJumbo/AdsJumbo.com/README.md

 # Getting Started
 # Step 1: Adding References - NuGet package
 Import the AdsJumbo SDK as a reference as dependency of your Windows Visual Studio project.
-Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo’ in your nuget Package Manager console.<br/>
+Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo’ in your nuget Package Manager console.
+Download latest version.<br/>
 Just click on button ‘Install‘ and that's all.
 (Don't forget to install all depencies Newtonsoft.Json>= 9.0.1)

 <p><img src="https://adsjumbo.com/info/adsjumbo-nuget.png"  width="550" alt=""></p>